-Since our early/weird spring started more than a month ago, I’ve been noticing more weeds and more unusual weeds in my yard.
+We’ve had an early spring this year, and I’ve been noticing more weeds and more unusual weeds in my yard as a result.
 I hope others are not having this problem, but in case you are, I’m going to do a weekly feature on the weeds I’m finding — this could take all summer!

 Let me know if you have a weed you would like to have covered.